-In this study, a new user-friendly ship maneuvering code called MANSIM (MANeuvering SIMulation) based on standard MMG mathematical model (Yasukawa and Yoshimura, 2015) is introduced.
+In this study, a new user-friendly ship maneuvering code called MANSIM (MANeuvering SIMulation) that is based on standard MMG mathematical model (Yasukawa and Yoshimura, 2015), is introduced.
 The code includes several empirical relations suggested by various researchers working on the topic and is for those who would like to have a fundamental background of the maneuvering abilities a ship during early design stages.
 The primary aim here by developing such a code is to make the maneuvering predictions of ships easier by using a simple user interface.
 The software allows to simulate the turning and zigzag maneuvers of ships.
-In addition, a free maneuver option is also available with unlimited number of rudder angles which means one can simulate free maneuver of any ship in MANSIM by importing a .txt file that includes rudder angles with respect to times.
-MANSIM displays the maneuvering results such as advance distance, transfer distance, tactical diameter etc. Input parameters of the mathematical model, such as hydrodynamic derivatives and coefficients related to the propeller and rudder, can also be estimated by several empirical formulas embedded in the software.
+In addition, a free maneuvering results such as advance distance, transfer distance, tactical diameter etc. Input parameters of the mathematical model, such as hydrodynamic derivatives and coefficients related to the propeller and rudder, can also be estimated by several empirical formulas embedded in the software.
 The empirical approach provided by Lyster and Knights (1978) may also be preferred as a second option to have a basic understanding of maneuvering abilities of a ship.

 Following this section, section 2 presents the theoretical background of MANSIM including the empirical approach suggested by Lyster and Knights (1978) and MMG models for SPSR and TPTR ships.
 Section 3 gives the empirical formulas embedded in software to estimate input parameters of MMG model.
-GUI of code was briefly introduced and sample screenshots were given in Section 4.
+The GUI of code was briefly introduced and sample screenshots were given in Section 4.
 In section 5, maneuverability of two benchmark ships (KVLCC2 and DTMB5415) was examined for validation purposes and the results predicted were compared with the free running test data.
 In addition, the effect of variation of hydrodynamic derivatives and rudder parameters on general maneuvering performance was investigated by performing a parametrical sensitivity analysis.
-Finally, section 6 includes brief summary and possible future studies about MANSIM.
+Finally, a brief conclusion of the study was drawn and future studies about MANSIM were mentioned in section 6.